-For the four-year period ending June 30, 2024, there were 2 active deaths.
+For the four-year period ending June 30, 2024, there were 3 active deaths and these all took place during the 2020/2021 fiscal year.
 Obviously, the lack of data makes this set not credible so we prefer to set this assumption by utilizing the more reliable analysis performed on the PERS data.